dshemetov/advent-of-code-solutions/README.md

 ## AoC 2015

 I got into these puzzles in December 2015 in Los Angeles, while spending time with the Sellin family.
-After a few days of doing not much more than playing SSX Tricky and drinking peppermint schnapps, our brains started to come alive again.
+After a few days of doing not much more than playing SSX Tricky and drinking peppermint schnapps, our brains finally felt decompressed from a done semester.
 Evin Sellin was really enjoying functional programming paradigms in JavaScript.
 There was a very large couch.
 It was a very nice time.